Onoxx/Projet-Java/README.md

-NexaPc, an app that generates a configuration of a computer based on the components selected
+NexaPC, an app that generates a configuration of a computer based on the components selected